THE GEORGIA COAST: 47 AMAZING THINGS TO DO ON AND NEAR THE BARRIER ISLANDS

 FORT PULASKI

 Fort Pulaski is part of the National Park Service.
 The day we went they were having a special event that included a Civil War campout and cannon demonstrations.
 Cannons are always a draw for my boys.
-Pro Tip: Ask at the Ranger station for a set of FREE trading cards.

 SAVANNAH BEE COMPANY